Tianmouc/tianmoucv_preview/README.md

 ## Data

-You can download a tianmouc data clip in [THU-sharelink](https://cloud.tsinghua.edu.cn/f/dc0d394efcb44af3b9b3/?dl=1), You can refer to tianmoucv/exmaple/data/test_data_read.ipynb for a trial
+You can download a TianMouC data clip in [THU-sharelink](https://cloud.tsinghua.edu.cn/f/dc0d394efcb44af3b9b3/?dl=1), and refer to tianmoucv/exmaple/data/test_data_read.ipynb for a trial

-a standard tianmouc dataset structure:
+a standard TianMouC dataset structure:

 ```
 ├── dataset